 - Garlic Butter Steak Bites can be served as an entree or with picks as an appetizer.

 - Slow Cooked Smothered Swiss Steak is an oldie but goodie.

 - Hamburger Steak is the kind of comfort food that won't break the bank.

 - Steak Tartare from A Spicy Perspective.

 Disclosure ~ If a purchase is made using one of the affiliate links on this website we may earn a small commission at no additional cost to you.
 Thank you!

 - 6 6 oz 2-inch thick top sirloin fillets

 - freshly cracked black pepper

-- 4 Tbsp butter
+- 4 tablespoon butter melted

 - 2 clove garlic finely minced

-- 1 tsp chopped fresh rosemary
+- 1 teaspoon chopped fresh rosemary

-- 1/4 tsp garlic salt
+- ¼ teaspoon garlic salt

 - toothpicks soaked in water

 - Wrap each sirloin fillet with a strip of bacon.
 Secure with toothpicks.
 Season each steak lightly with kosher salt and black pepper

 - Sear the steak on one side grilling for 3 minutes.
-Rotate the steak 1/4 turn and sear for an additional 3 minutes.
+Rotate the steak ¼ turn and sear for an additional 3 minutes.

 - Turn and repeat with the other side.
-Sear for 3 minutes, then make a 1/4 turn and grill for an additional 3 minutes.
+Sear for 3 minutes, then make a ¼ turn and grill for an additional 3 minutes.
 Continue to baste on all sides with the seasoned butter.

 - Grill for 6 minutes per side for medium-rare, 8-10 minutes per side for medium.
 Adjust timing to your preference